stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current response body.
  *
- * Returns
- *   body (object) | undefined - The current response body, if there is no body on the response then undefined is returned.
+ * @returns {*} - The current response body, if there is no body on the response then undefined is returned.
  */
 var body = $$.response.body.get();

 /**
  * Get the value on the current response body at the given path.
  *
- *   path (string) - Path is the location of the value to return from the current response body.
+ * @param {string} path - Path is the location of the value to return from the current response body.
  *
- * Returns
- *   value (object) | undefined - The value at the given path on the response body.
+ * @returns {*} - The value at the given path on the response body.
 If the value doesn't exist then undefined is returned.
  */
 var value = $$.response.body.get(path);

 /**
  * Set the current response body.
  *
- *   body (object) - The new response body to set.
+ * @param {*} body - The new response body to set.
  */
 $$.response.body.set(body);

 /**
  * Set the value at the given path on the current response body.
  *
- *   path (string) - Path is the location of the value to set on the current response.
+ * @param {string} path - Path is the location of the value to set on the current response.
 If path doesn't exist then try to create it.
- *   value (object) - The value to set at the given path.
+ * @param {*} value - The value to set at the given path.
  */
 $$.response.body.set(path, value);
 ```